Yejashi/obsidianNotes/Research/RAJA/Kernel Launch.md

 Using the `RAJA::loop` methods iterations of the loop may be executed by threads or teams depending on the execution policy type.
 The launch context serves to synchronize threads within the same team.

+The `RAJA::launch` interface has three main concepts:
+> - `RAJA::launch` template.
+This creates an execution environment in which a kernel implementation is written using nested `RAJA::loop` statements.
+The launch policy template parameter used with the `RAJA::launch` method enables specification of both a host and device execution environment, which enables run time selection of kernel execution.
+> - `RAJA::LaunchParams` type.
+This type takes a number of teams, threads per team, and optionally the size of dynamic shared memory in bytes.
+> - `RAJA::loop` template.
+These are used to define hierarchical parallel execution of a kernel.
+Operations within a loop are mapped to either teams or threads based on the execution policy template parameter provided.